WamdamProject/ODM2ControlledVocabularies/README.md

 ## 4. Populate the application database from Excel
 To initially populate the application with controlled vocabulary terms and their definitions to all some or all of the tables, you can use this generic Excel (.xlsx) template.
 Fill out the data into Excel, then use the Terminal CMD.EXE

 First you need to place the spreadsheets on the `spreadsheets` folder as it's set in the `vars.yml` file.
 This location is shared with the apps containers, that means that any file you place here would be accesible for both apps in the `spreadsheets` directory.

+First use the WinScp to upload the Excel file from Windows int othe Linux machine root dir, then move the Excel file into the spreadsheet dir.
+Note, permissions, do not allow uploading Excel file directly from Windows into the spreadsheet dir
+ `sudo mv WaMDaM_CVs_July2018.xlsx /spreadsheets`

 Then run: